vafaei-ar/deepsource/README.md

 **DeepSource9** is a flexible and extendable point source detection package for radio telescope images.
 It takes simulated images and catalogs to train and learn about beam and correlated noise in them.
 Then it can provide a catalog of predicted point sources.

+Before training, it provides a deman map from true catalogs.
+The edge and top view of the demand map is shown below:
 <p align="center">
   <img src="./images/edge_view.jpg" width="700"/>
 </p>